impostorsguides/impostorsguides.github.io/rbenv/part-2/2-k-content.md

 An `if/else` conditional.
 Let's get the `else` condition out of the way first, since that's easy.
 If the condition is false, we print the string 'ruby 2.0 (rbenv test)'.

 What do we do if the condition is true?
 And what *is* the condition, anyway?
 To answer that, one thing to highlight is the use of double-brackets for the conditional test, as opposed to single brackets.
 Single-brackets are usable in any POSIX-compliant shell.
-But they have sharper edges and aren't as safe to use as double-brackets, [according to StackOverflow](https://web.archive.org/web/20221031220510/https://stackoverflow.com/questions/669452/are-double-square-brackets-preferable-over-single-square-brackets-in-b):
+But they have sharper edges and aren't as safe to use as double-brackets, [according to StackOverflow](https://web.archive.org/web/20221031220510/https://stackoverflow.com/questions/669452/are-double-square-brackets-preferable-over-single-square-brackets-in-b){:target="_blank" rel="noopener"}:

 <p style="text-align: center">
   <img src="/assets/images/screenshot-15mar2023-338am.png" width="70%" style="border: 1px solid black; padding: 0.5em">